The Gardener's Network

 As a rule of thumb - It is time to transplant your seedlings, after the last frost in your area and when the roots of the plant begin to protrude from the sides of the peat pots or pellets.
 If inclement weather is keeping you from transplanting, and the roots are showing outside of the pot, you can repot the seedling, pot and all, into a larger one.

-Where Peat Comes From
+Where Sphagnum Peat Comes From

 More information on Peatlands

-What Peat is Made of:
+What Peat is Made of

-Dry peat is light-weight, yet holds needed moisture and nutrients.
+Dry peat is lightweight, yet holds needed moisture and nutrients.
 It allows needed oxygen to reach the roots.

 It is composed of 96 to 98% organic matter.
-Other components include: Carbon, nitrogen, phosphorous, potassium, calcium, magnesium and iron.
+Other components include Carbon, nitrogen, phosphorous, potassium, calcium, magnesium, and iron.

 Peat moss is acidic.
 The average pH is 4.0.
 Limestone, a natural element, may be added, to neutralize the pH.

-Benefits of Peat Moss:
+Benefits of Peat Moss

 • Adds structure to sandy soil